norskeld/sigma/docs/docs/content/introduction/getting-started.md

 ---
-title: Getting started
+title: 'Getting started'
-description: Learn how to install and get started with Sigma.
+description: 'Learn how to install and get started with Sigma.'
 ---

-# {{ $frontmatter.title }}
+# Getting started

 ## Installation